The Selection of Radiating Tube and Radiating Belt in Car Radiator Elements

 Ⅱ. The choice of car radiator element radiating tube

-1. As a commonly used radiating tube, The seam pipe used in the traditional soldered copper car radiator, the seamless aluminum pipe used in the assembled aluminum vehicle radiator, or the high-frequency welded pipe used in the aluminum welded car radiator, or the B-type pipe, cannot enhance the heat release on the cooling water side.
-Therefore, in designing a vehicle radiator, sufficient heat dissipation area should be reserved for the cooling water, which is the area of the radiating tube.
+1. As a commonly used radiating tube, The seam pipe used in the traditional soldered copper wholesale car radiator, the seamless aluminum pipe used in the assembled aluminum vehicle radiator, or the high-frequency welded pipe used in the aluminum welded car radiator, or the B-type pipe, cannot enhance the heat release on the cooling water side.
+Therefore, in designing a car radiator for sale, sufficient heat dissipation area should be reserved for the cooling water, which is the area of the radiating tube.
 The formula K=1/(1/α1+δ/λ+1/α2) shows that in order to reduce the weight of the car radiator, reducing the number of the radiating tube is one way.
 But it should be noted that the number of radiating tubes is also limited by the engine water pump.

 2. The radiating tube used in the tube belt type car radiator is a flat tube, and its size, form and tube row are related to the efficiency of the fan and the entire system.
 If it is only in terms of heat release, it is more advantageous to use a round tube or a radiating tube whose cross-sectional length and width ratio is not too great, which is conducive to the turbulence of the air outside the radiating tube.
 However, it reduces the net surface ratio of the car radiator core and improves the wind resistance.